Roundedness: Perceptual (non-labial) rounding

 It is possible to mimic the acoustic effect of rounded vowels by narrowing the cheeks, so-called "cheek rounding", which is inherent in back protruded (but not front compressed) vowels.
 The technique is used by ventriloquists to mask the visible rounding of back vowels like /[u]/.
-It is not clear if it is used by languages with rounded vowels that do not use visible rounding.
+It is not clear if it is used by languages with rounded vowels that do not use visible labial rounding, such as Seneca and other Northern Iroquoian languages, or if they are more like Tillamook.

-The chart below lists all of the attested vowel position triads which contain both compressed and protruded rounding: